0eef0/vetProject/README.md

 # Vet Project

-Simple pet adoption website for use with the West-MEC north-east campus Veterinary program.
+Simple pet adoption page for the use of the West-MEC Northeast Campus Veterinary Program